hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/playwright/pw_executor.md

 # Example test case (replace with actual function/class testing)
 def test_function_not_implemented():
     """
-    This test demonstrates a placeholder for testing a function that hasn't been implemented yet in the module, so it cannot be called, and will raise a NameError
+    This test demonStartes a placeholder for testing a function that hasn't been implemented yet in the module, so it cannot be called, and will raise a NameError
     """